Frances Hodgkins -Chronology

 In February she leaves Antibes for London.
 In March has a solo exhibition at Paterson's Gallery, Old Bond Street, London.
 May, travles to Dordrecht, Holland.
 Stays in Holland for remainder of the year, except for a short trip to London in November.
 Exhibits two works in Amsterdam.

-Stays in Holland, mainly at Dordrecht, until August.
+Frances Mary Hodgkins stays in Holland, mainly at Dordrecht, until August.
 Wins prize shared with Thea Proctor, in the Australian section of Women's Art at the Franco-British Exhibition.
 August-November, based in England.
 Mid-November, travels to Paris.
 Takes lessons from Pierre Marcel-Beronneau in December, painting from the nude model in oils.
 Wins Whitney-Hoff Prize for best watercolour at the American (Women's) Student Hostel in the Boulevard Saint Michel, Paris.

 Spends most of the year in Paris apart from a period at Montreuil-sur-Mer in May-July with a sketching class.
 Exhibits at Paris Salon.
 In July shows with Allied Artists, Albert Hall, London.
 In November shows twenty-seven works at Ryder Gallery, London.